While preparing your delicious holiday baked goods, be aware that eating or tasting unbaked products, such as dough or batter, can make you sick.

-The FDA has issued warnings for people to not eat raw cookie dough and other products with untreated flour due to an E. coli risk and raw eggs from a salmonella risk.
+In fact, the FDA has issued warnings for people to not eat raw cookie dough, and other products with untreated flour, due to an E. coli risk and raw eggs from a salmonella risk.

 Flour is typically a raw agricultural product.
 This means it hasn’t been treated to kill germs like Escherichia coli (E. coli).
 Harmful germs can contaminate grain while it’s still in the field or at other steps as flour is produced.
 The bacteria are killed when food made with flour is cooked.
 This is why you should never taste or eat raw dough or batter—whether made from recalled flour or any other flour.